louisdecharson/converse/README.md

-# Mail Craft
+# Converse

-Mail Craft is a desktop app that helps to **write better emails** leveraging LLM models.
+Converse is a desktop app to chat and create tasks with various LLMs models.

 ## Current models supported

-- OpenAI GPT 4 (gpt-4-1106-preview)
+- OpenAI
-- OpenAI GPT 3.5 (gpt-3.5-turbo-1106)
+- Mistral
-- MistralAI tiny
+- Anthropic

 ## Technology